ray-project/ray/doc/source/rllib/multi-agent-envs.rst

 Observation-, Reward-, and Termination Dictionaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last two things you need to implement in your custom :py:class:`~ray.rllib.env.multi_agent_env.MultiAgentEnv`
+The remaining two things you need to implement in your custom :py:class:`~ray.rllib.env.multi_agent_env.MultiAgentEnv`
 are the `reset()` and `step()` methods.
 Equivalently to a single-agent `gymnasium.Env <https://gymnasium.farama.org/_modules/gymnasium/core/#Env>`__,
 you have to return observations and infos from `reset()`, and return observations, rewards, termination/truncation flags, and infos
 from `step()`, however, instead of individual values, these all have to be dictionaries mapping agent IDs to the respective